 Ms. Nguyen holds an MHA from Tulane University School of Public Health and Tropical Medicine in New Orleans, Louisiana and a BS in biology from the University of Southern California in Los Angeles, California.
 She is the recipient of the 2011 Balderson Award for Support of Leadership Development.

-Melissa Schigoda is a program coordinator at NNPHI.
+Melissa Schigoda is a program analyst at NNPHI.
 She collaborates with NNPHI staff and network members to gather, summarize and synthesize information to inform programs and initiatives that create the conditions for health.
 Ms. Schigoda supports the development of internal content expertise as well as the development of external communications that express NNPHI’s thought leadership on public health issues of interest to the network.
 Before joining NNPHI, she worked as a research associate/information designer at the Greater New Orleans Community Data Center, a New Orleans nonprofit that gathers, analyzes, and disseminates data to help nonprofit and civic leaders work smarter and more strategically.
 Prior to that, she served as a research associate for PolicyLink, a mayoral fellow for the City of New Orleans Division of Housing Renewal and Office of Public Advocacy, and a service learning program coordinator for Tulane University Center for Public Service.
 She has also worked internationally through internships at community development organizations in Argentina and Peru.
 Melissa has an MS in international development and a BA in political science and international development, both from Tulane University in New Orleans, Louisiana.